-[HISTORY: Adopted by the Township Committee of the Township of Harmony 4-3-1956.
+[HISTORY: Adopted by the Township Committee of the Township of Harmony as indicated in article histories.
 Amendments noted where applicable.]

 The Harmony Township Volunteer Fire Company of Harmony Township, Warren County, New Jersey, is hereby declared to be the official fire company of Harmony Township.

 The officers and active firemen of the Harmony Township Volunteer Fire Company shall be invested with authority to conduct and supervise the activity necessary to extinguish fires and to supervise the necessary activity to prevent the spread of such fires.

 The Fire Chief, hereafter referred to as the "Chief," shall be duly elected by the Harmony Township Volunteer Fire Company, and he shall be sworn to carry out the assigned duties as herein outlined before and by the body of the Township Committee sitting in regular meetings.
 He shall hold office for a term of one year from the date of his election and until his successor shall be elected and qualified.